keel-fi/svm-alm-controller/README.md

 There are "outer" handlers for `Initialize`, `Sync`, `Push` and `Pull` actions.
 Each Integration will have it's own modules which will need to implement the "inner" handler logic (as well as defining "inner" account contexts and args) for any actions which are applicable to it.

+It's critical that all token outflows from `Push` actions or inflows from `Pull` actions are correctly accounted for within their respective Reserve AND Integration accounts.

 ### Core Integrations

 | Integration | Initialize | Sync | Push | Pull | Other        |